mscwilson/tracker_estate/tracker_details/js.md

 Event index counter for session | yes
 Timestamp on session | yes
 Asynchronous event sending | yes
-Retry with exponential back-off | no
-Plug-in architecture | yes
+Retry with exponential back-off | no | there's a retry built into the got library Plug-in architecture | yes
 Events are different classes | n
 Events are different functions | y